sb53systems/G-Code-Flow-Temperature-Controller/README.md

 ### [SB53 G-Code Flow/Temperature Controller V1.1](https://github.com/sb53systems/G-Code-Flow-Temperature-Controller/releases/tag/V1.1)
 ![image](https://github.com/user-attachments/assets/2c3bd5d9-b310-4103-b303-4ee84b73a78f)
 (Updated in May 12 2025)
-### Addons:
-- Compatibility with `All Firmwares`.
-- `Arcs` moves support.
-- Improve GCode reading and generation time with a `Custom` Klipper Estimator script.

 ### Note
-You can retain your old script configuration after an update (or backup) by using your old "/Config" folder from the previous version.
+You can retain your old script configuration after an update (or backup/share) by using/save your old "/Config" folder from the previous version.
 Simply replace the files "SB53-Systems.exe" and "Klipper_estimator.exe.".
 Note that the final version 1.1 include a different Klipper_Estimator script.

-# Next Features
-- Add automatic temperature calibration process.
-- Add advanced optimization for different printing features (Overhangs, Outer wall, Bridges, ...more).
-- Add Fan controll.

 # Video that speak about the project on Youtube
 ### By `PRINTING PERSPECTIVE`